-To achieve this qualification, the individual must have completed a total of least 280 hours of work in a regulated children’s education and care service in Australia as detailed in the Assessment Requirements of units of competency.
-The total number of hours may be applied collectively across all units of competency that include the requirement for workplace hours.
+To obtain this qualification, individuals must complete a minimum of 160 hours of work in a regulated children’s education and care service in Australia, as specified in the Assessment Requirements of the competency units.
+These hours can be distributed across multiple competency units that require workplace experience.

-Under the Education and Care Services National Law (2011) the Australian Children’s Education and Care Quality Authority (ACECQA) publishes lists of approved early childhood education and care qualifications and information regarding regulatory requirements here: www.acecqa.gov.au.
+There are no specific licensing, certification, or legislative requirements associated with this qualification at the time of publication.
+The Australian Children’s Education and Care Quality Authority (ACECQA) publishes approved early childhood education and care qualifications and regulatory information on their website.

-104 weeks (80 Weeks study + 24 weeks holidays) this includes 700 hours of practical placement in regulated Early Childhood Education and Care facility.
+The course spans 104 weeks (80 weeks of study + 24 weeks of holidays), including 280 hours of practical placement in a regulated early childhood education and care facility.

 Various intake and start dates are available.
 Call on +02 4608 9972 for more information